jenkinsci/svnkit/contrib/sqljet/SQLJET-README.txt

-For information on how to redistribute this software under the terms of a license other than GNU General Public License contact TMate Software at support@svnkit.com
+For information on how to redistribute this software under the terms of a license other than GNU General Public License contact TMate Software at support@sqljet.com

 3. FEATURES

-* Current version of SQLJet provides API to manipulate B-Tree data structures (tables and indicies) stored in the database and database schema.
+* Current version of SQLJet provides API to manipulate B-Tree data structures (tables and indices) stored in the database and database schema.

 * SQLJet database format is compatible with SQLite 3.6, i.e. databases created with SQLJet could be used by SQLite 3.6 (assuming schema is valid)